SaiSugunSegu/POS-Tagging-using-Viterbi-Algorithm/README.md

-# Train Hidden-Markov-Model Using Viterbi Algorithm
-POS(Hidden Markov Model) Tagging with viterbi algorithm on  and Back Tracing
+# POS(Hidden Markov Model) Tagging with viterbi algorithm and Back Tracing

 Traninig Hidden Markov Model to learn Transition Matrix and Emission Matrix using "Viterbi Algorithm" with "Wall Street Journal" corpus to Predict Penn's POS Tags.